-A new ski season is quickly approaching, and you will happily discover lots of new enhancements at many of your favorite ski resorts, plus changes to ski passes and more.
-Below is a ski run across the country with some highlights in each region of what’s new at ski resorts around the U.S. However, first things first, find out what’s new with the major ski passes.
+A new ski season is quickly approaching, and lots of new enhancements at coming to many of your favorite ski resorts, plus changes to ski passes and more.
+Below is a ski run across the country with some highlights in each region of what’s new at ski resorts around North America.
+First things first, find out what’s new with the major ski passes.

 Passes add resorts, other changes, too

-The four major ski passes, IKON, Epic, Indy, and the Mountain Collective, make skiing and riding all over the world more accessible while saving you money.
-Each of the passes have seen some moves for the upcoming ski season.
+The four major ski passes, Ikon Pass, Epic, Indy, and the Mountain Collective, make skiing and riding all over the world more accessible while saving you money.
+Each of the passes has made some moves in preparation for the upcoming ski season.
 Here’s a snapshot:

 See what’s new at ski areas across North America for the upcoming ski season below.

 Beginning in 23/24, Deer Valley Resort in Park City, Utah, will add 3,700 acres to its ski-only destination, doubling its skiable terrain, adding 16 new lifts, and a new 10-passenger gondola.
 The project will unfold over the next three seasons, with new lifts and trails set to open as early as the winter of 25/26.
 In addition to terrain expansion across ten mountains in the Wasatch Back, Deer Valley will add a new village via U.S. Route 40, making the resort more accessible from all angles.
 The new base area is slated to host over 800 hotel rooms, 1,700 residential units, 250,000 sq. feet of retail and commercial space, and a 68,000-square-foot recreation center, meaning more food, drinks, and job opportunities.